PPWR – What You Should Know About the Regulation

 EPR in Packaging and Packaging Waste Regulations for Online Retailers

-The PPWR places significant emphasis on Extended Producer Responsibility (EPR), which mandates manufacturers to oversee not only the production and distribution of their goods but also the disposal of associated packaging.
-Online retailers, particularly those branding or influencing packaging design, must enroll in a national register, remitting corresponding fees and adhering to regular reporting of packaging activities.
+The PPWR strongly emphasizes Extended Producer Responsibility (EPR), requiring manufacturers to manage not only the production and distribution of their products but also the disposal of their packaging.
+Online retailers, especially those involved in branding or packaging design, must register with a national authority, pay applicable fees, and regularly report their packaging activities.

 Implementation of PPWR with Deutsche Recycling GmbH